Media history of China: 1990s

 In 1990, Professor Qian Prof. Werner Zorn registered the country code top level domain .CN.

-In 1994, the National Computing & Networking Facilities of China project opened a 64K dedicated circuit to the Internet, Since then, China has been officially recognized as a country with full functional Internet accessibility.
+In 1994, the National Computing & Networking Facilities of China project opened a 64K dedicated circuit to the Internet.
+Since then, China has been officially recognized as a country with full functional Internet accessibility.

-In 1996, CHINANET is completed and operational.
+In 1996, CHINANET was completed and operational.
 Nationwide internet services are available to the general public.
 China's first Internet café soon followed.

 The 1996 Ninth Five Year National Development Plan emphasized the development of technical infrastructure and expanding the personal computer industry.

+The State Administration of Radio, Film, and Television (SARFT) began the Connecting Every Village with Radio and TV project in 1998; the program extended radio and television broadcasting to every village in China.

+In 1998, development of the Great Firewall was started, a tool that is used to monitor and control what can be said and seen on the Internet.

 In 1999, the National Research Center for Intelligent Computing Systems announced that it developed a super server system capable of conducting 20 billion floating-point operations per second, making China one of the few nations in the world that have developed high-performance servers.

 By the end of 1999, there were approximately 20 million PCs in operation in China.

+The late 1990s through the early 2000s were a high point for investigative journalism in China.

+2000s

+In 2004, the Ministry of Industry and Information Technology began the Connecting Every Village Project to promote universal access to telecommunication and internet services in rural China.
+The MIIT required that six state-owned companies, including the main telecommunications and internet providers China Mobile, China Unicom, and China Telecom, build the communications infrastructure and assist in financing the project.
+The program's implementation was influenced by SARFT's earlier success in the Connecting Every Village with Radio and TV Project.
+Beginning in late 2009, the program began building rural telecenters each of which had at least one telephone, computer, and internet connectivity.
+Approximately 90,000 rural telecenters were built by 2011.
+As of December 2019, 135 million rural households had used broadband internet.
+The program successfully extended internet infrastructure throughout rural China and promoted development of the internet.

+2010s

+China began implementing a National Broadband Strategy in 2013.
+The program aimed to increase the speed, quality, and adoption of broadband and 4G networks.
+As of 2018, 96% of administrative villages had fiber optic networks and 95% had 4G networks.

 2020s

 In 2020, China was the world's largest jailor of journalists with at least 118 detained.

+In 2020, China's market for films surpassed the U.S. market to become the largest such market in the world.